Danielmark001/EcoWES-DLW2025/README.md

 </p>

 ## About :blue_book:
-Ecoport is a synergistic eco-friendly transformation portal that leverages the power of data, AI, and IoT Systems.
+EcoWES is a synergistic eco-friendly transformation portal that leverages the power of data, AI, and IoT Systems.

 **1. Ecofleet Dashboard :bulb:**